KoBeWi/Godot-Input-Remap/README.md

 # <img src="Media/Icon.png" width="64" height="64"> Godot Controls Remap

 ControlsRemap will store your input mapping.
-It's a resource, so you can save it and load it.
+It's a Resource, so you can save it and load it.
 It supports keyboard and joypad separately.
 You can use it to have easily customizable controls in your game.

 ### How does it work?

 First enable the Controls Remap addon and define what actions you want to handle in `addons/ControlsRemap/action_list` project setting.
 To create a remap, the resource will go over these actions and look for InputEventKey and InputEventJoypadButton.
-It will store the `keycode`/`button_index` of the first events it finds in the action.
+It will store the `keycode`/`button_index` of the first events it finds in the action (physical keycodes are not supported).
 When the ControlsRemap is first created, it will use the currently assigned buttons as defaults, so it's important to create it before any input is edited.

-The remap is applied by looking for InputEvents inside action and replacing its button id.
+The remap is applied by looking for InputEvents inside action and replacing its button ID.
 It might sound complicated, but it's done automatically by using methods.
 The class includes a built-in documentation.

 ### Usage

+First, define your tracked actions in `addons/ControlsRemap/action_list` project setting.

-First, you need to create the remap resource:
+Then you need to create the remap resource:
 ```GDScript
 var remap = ControlsRemap.new()
 ```
-Be sure to customize your actions first.

 Then you can edit the assigned buttons by using `set_action_key()` for keyboard or `set_action_button()` for joypad.
 For example, you can listen for input and do:
 ```GDSCript